Information For Wedding

 valid anywhere in the world.)
 Beyond that, the nominal

-administrative fee includes full membership in ACWO, with an
+administrative fee you pay includes full membership in ACWO, which

 Please note that some